-Four holes (Table T1), offset ~20 m from each other, were cored at Site 1263 using the APC and XCB to recover a 346-m-thick section of upper Paleocene to Pleistocene nannofossil ooze and chalk.
+Four holes, offset ~20 m from each other, were cored at Site 1263 using the APC and XCB coring systems to recover a 346-m-thick section of upper Paleocene to Pleistocene nannofossil ooze and chalk.
 Hole 1263A was cored with the APC from the mudline to 284 mbsf and with the XCB to 346 mbsf.
 Hole 1263B was cored with the APC from 46 to 262 mbsf and with the XCB to 339 mbsf.
 Hole 1263C was cored with the APC from 90 to 119 mbsf and from 203 to 286 mbsf and with the XCB to 291 mbsf.
 Hole 1263D was cored with the APC from 272 to 287 mbsf.
 Nominal recovery averaged ~100% with the APC and ~60% with the XCB.
 Total nominal recovery for the site was 91%.
-Using MS data, cores from the four holes were aligned by depth shifting and representative intervals were spliced to create a continuous stratigraphic section for the Eocene and uppermost Paleocene, extending from 48 to 340 mcd.
+Using MS data, cores from the four holes were aligned by depth shifting and representative intervals were spliced to create a continuous stratigraphic section for the Eocene and uppermost Paleocene extending from 48 to 340 mcd.
 The sections above and below were not completely recovered.
 Cores in those intervals were depth shifted, assuming a constant growth rate of 18% in the composite section.
 The total length of the composite is 401 mcd.

-The sediments recovered at Site 1263 are predominantly composed of calcareous nannofossil ooze and chalk with relatively little downhole variability (Fig. F18).
+The sediments recovered at Site 1263 are comprised predominantly of calcareous nannofossil ooze and chalk with relatively little downhole variability (Fig. F18).
 Calcium carbonate contents are typically 90-95 wt% (except for the P/E boundary interval).
-As a result, only one lithostratigraphic unit and three subunits were recognized.
+As a result, only one lithologic unit and three subunits were recognized.
 Subunit IA (0-99.1 mcd) is upper Eocene to Pleistocene foraminifer-bearing nannofossil ooze and nannofossil ooze.
-The Pliocene-Pleistocene interval (0-26 mcd) has sedimentation rates of 1-6 m/m.y.
-The upper Oligocene to upper Miocene section (26-48 mcd) is condensed, shows evidence of extensive winnowing as well as reworking and downslope transport (slumps and turbidites), and possibly contains one or more unconformities.
+The Pliocene-Pleistocene interval (0-26 mcd) has sedimentation rates of 1-6 m/ m.y.
+The upper Oligocene to upper Miocene section (26-48 mcd) is condensed, shows evidence of extensive winnowing as well as reworking and downslope transport (slumps and turbidites), and possibly contains one or more hiatuses.
 The upper Eocene to lower Oligocene section (48-99 mcd) appears to be complete, although reworking is indicated by calcareous microfossils.
-Subunit IB (99.1-318.0 mcd) is nannofossil ooze, clay-bearing nannofossil ooze, and chalky nannofossil ooze with occasional layers of volcanic ash and disseminated chert or chert stringers, most of which were easily penetrated by the APC.
+Subunit IB (99.1-318.0 mcd) is a nannofossil ooze, clay-bearing nannofossil ooze, and chalky nannofossil ooze with occasional layers of volcanic ash and disseminated chert or chert stringers, most of which were easily penetrated by the APC.
 Eocene Subunit IB has sedimentation rates of 5-15 m/m.y.
 (Fig. F19).
 The Paleocene to lowermost Eocene Subunit IC (318.0-400.7 mcd) is composed of nannofossil ooze and chalky nannofossil ooze.
 Several chert horizons are present in the upper Paleocene section.
-The P/E boundary interval is represented by a ~20-cm-thick "clay" layer at 335.7 mcd.
-The basal contact is sharp, with MS rising rapidly and carbonate content decreasing from ~ 90 to < 1 wt% over the first 5 cm of the transition.
-The upper contact is gradational, with carbonate content increasing to >90 wt% over ~100 cm.
-SedimenF16.
-Meteor track chart showing the location of Sites 1263 and 1264, p.
-67.
+The P/E boundary interval is represented by a 100cm-thick "clay" layer at ~335 mcd.
+The basal contact is sharp with MS rising rapidly and carbonate content decreasing from $\sim 90$ wt% to < 1 wt% over the first 5 cm of the transition.
+The upper contact is gradational with carbonate content increasing to >90 wt% over 100 cm.
+Sedimentation rates in Subunit IC are generally 10-20 m/m.y. and reach 30 m/m.y. near the top of the subunit in the lowermost Eocene.